 Zambia - with student Mary who hopes to become a journalist.

-Malawi - with my partner for over ten years - Symon, Program Director for Children in the Wilderness
+Malawi - with my partner for over 15 years - Symon, Program Director for Children in the Wilderness

 Some of the girls using their new e-readers which contained some Malawi curriculum as well as books to read